karanpratapsingh/system-design/README.md

 ### IPv6

 IPv6 is a new protocol that was introduced in 1998.
-Deployment commenced in the mid-2000s and since the internet users have grown exponentially, it is still ongoing.
+Deployment commenced in the mid-2000s and since the Internet users have grown exponentially, it is still ongoing.

 This new protocol uses 128-bit alphanumeric hexadecimal notation.
 This means that IPv6 can provide about ~340e+36 IP addresses.
 That's more than enough to meet the growing demand for years to come.